RamonTavares/NCTEC17-WDS/README.md

     -H "Content-Type: application/json" \
     -d @discovery_config2.json "https://gateway.watsonplatform.net/discovery/api/v1/environments/{environment_id}/configurations?version=2017-10-16"

+The command above sends the new NLU configuration to your collection

 Once you have uploaded the configuration you may need to reload your browser to see the new configuration.
+Next to Default configuration select edit to change your configuration to the new configuration you just uploaded, voc-config-new.

 Apply the configuration to the collection.
-Add the remaining enrichments to review_text.
+Add any remaining enrichments to review_text.

 Note: In order to see data in visualizations for the tooling switch to the convert tab.
 Select copy add the field review_text in the first box, add text to the second box.

 Once the configuration has been applied properly you can ingest your data using the tooling.

-Note: In order to see data in visualizations for the tooling switch to the convert tab.
-Select copy add the field review_text in the first box, add text to the second box.
+Load data to your app by dragging data from the discovery-documents folder in voc-discovery-master folder to your WDS instance.

 Connect your instance to your app.